Official guidance for the Illinois Division of Developmental Disabilities (DDD) Electronic Visit Verification (EVV) Program

 B. PSW, PT, OT, ST, LPN, and RN Enrollment

-Personal Support Workers (PSWs), Occupational Therapists (OTs), Physical Therapists (PTs), Speech Therapists (STs), Licensed Practical Nurses (LPNs), and Registered Nurses (RNs) utilizing EVV must be administratively entered into the Provider EVV Portal by each Provider collecting EVV records for services rendered.
-PSWs, OTs, PTs, STs, LPNs, RNs and Providers must work together to assure information is correct and viable.
-Providers are responsible for the maintenance of all caregiver information.
+Personal Support Workers (PSWs), Occupational Therapists (OTs), Physical Therapists (PTs), Speech Therapists (STs), Licensed Practical Nurses (LPNs), and Registered Nurses (RNs) utilizing EVV must be administratively entered into the Provider Agency EVV Portal by each Provider Agency collecting EVV records for services rendered.
+PSWs, OTs, PTs, STs, LPNs, RNs and Providers Agencies must work together to assure information is correct and viable.
+Provider Agencies are responsible for the maintenance of all caregiver information.

 C. Provider Enrollment

-Providers enrolled in the EVV program must complete necessary training to receive EVV credentials.
+Providers and Provider Agencies enrolled in the EVV program must complete necessary training to receive EVV credentials.
 Training must be completed for both the State EVV Solution and Provider Choice EVV Solution (if/when applicable).
-For more information on training on the State EVV Solution, visit the Client Support Portal on HHAeXchange's EVV Website.
+For more information on training on the State EVV Solution, visit the Illinois Division of Developmental Disabilities (DDD) tab on HHAeXchange's Electronic Visit Verification web page.
+Additionally, provider agencies will receive access to HHAeXchange's Learning Management System (LMS) after completing enrollment with HHAeXchange.

 Provider Guidance, Policy and Procedures